munificent/craftinginterpreters/book/a-map-of-the-territory.md

 precious that a compiler might not even be able to hold an entire *source file* in memory, much less the whole program.
 This is why Pascal's grammar requires type declarations to appear first in a block.
-It's why in C you can't call a function above the code that defines it unless you have an explicit *forward declaration* that tells the compiler what it needs to know to generate code for a call to the later function.
+It's why in C you can't call a function above the code that defines it unless you have an explicit forward declaration that tells the compiler what it needs to know to generate code for a call to the later function.

 ### Tree-walk interpreters

 Some programming languages begin executing code right after parsing it to an AST (with maybe a bit of static analysis applied).
-To run the program, they traverse the syntax tree one branch and leaf at a time, evaluating each node as it goes.
+To run the program, the interpreter traverses the syntax tree one branch and leaf at a time, evaluating each node as it goes.

-This style of interpretation is common for student projects and little languages, but is not widely used for general-purpose languages since it tends to be slow.
-A notable exception is the original implementation of <span name="ruby">Ruby</span> which was a tree walker prior to version 1.9.
+This implementation style is common for student projects and little languages, but is not widely used for <span name="ruby">general-purpose</span> languages since it tends to be slow.
+Some people use "interpreter" to mean only these kinds of implementations, but others define that word more generally, so I'll use the inarguably explicit **"tree-walk interpreter"** to refer to these.
+Our first interpreter rolls this way.

 <aside name="ruby">

+A notable exception is early versions of Ruby, which were tree walkers.
 At 1.9, the canonical implementation of Ruby switched from the original MRI ("Matz' Ruby Interpreter") to Koichi Sasada's YARV ("Yet Another Ruby VM").
 YARV is a bytecode virtual machine.

 </aside>

-Some people use "interpreter" to mean only these kinds of implementations, but others define that word more generally, so I'll use the inarguably explicit **"tree-walk interpreter"** to refer to these.
-Our first interpreter rolls this way.

 ### Transpilers